Copper was another finish that was highlighted - above you can see two copper-topped tables I loved.

 Rusty, worn metals were another theme, as you can see from the galvanized cans above.
 Also take note of the bleached out horseshoe crab shell.

 Various skulls were place about the booth, and though I could never use them to decorate my home (they would become a crunchy snack for the dogs, I fear), they lent a fine, natural aesthetic to the collection.
-White ceramic pitchers with bleached white turtle shells were on another table.

 On another table a white wooden basket, minature chair, and white rings (curtain rings?) rested with another skull.

-This booth had more of a feeling of "place" than any other I visited that day.
 Again, the mix of white pieces (ranging from shiny to chipped paint and rusting), metal, ceramics, glass and natural accents was impressive.
 In the basket on the left above, there were apothecary bottle stoppers.

 Above is a closeup of a small pile of wrenches.

 Another wire basket of the stone balls rested at the edge of a table, keeping a penant hanging for display.
-The monochromatic palette really brought out the textures and finishes, and let the few colorful pieces really stand out.

 A pile of vintage photographs was spread on a table in the middle of the booth, amongst more baskets, skulls, and galvanized funnels with mounted horns.
 As I said, I kept thinking back to the booth, and when I finished the first building (there are two warehouse sized buildings that house this massive flea market), I ran outside to deposit my purchases in the car, and I ran back in to visit the booth again.
 I asked the owner if I could take some pictures, and he politely obliged.
 We continued chatting, and he told me that he appreciated that 1) I actually asked if I could take pictures, and that 2) I had bought something.
 Apparently people take pictures of booths all the time, which I thought was almost like stealing intellectual property.
 At least when it's this well done.
 I hoped that he had a shop name and website that I could pass on to you, but alas, he is not on the computer.
 But I can pass along his name if you find that you need something you see here.
 The owner is Frank Jacobs, from South Bend, Indiana.
 He gave me his phone number, but I hesitate to publish it online.
 If you need to find him, contact me and I'll pass it on.
 The pictures I took really don't do the booth justice.
 The effect of the entire area was fantastic.
 I had to zoom in pretty close, though, to keep other shoppers and booths out of the pictures.
 I hope to see him at the Big Flea again!